JLi314/The-Inacuracies-in-Project-Hail-Mary/README.md

 I can not guarantee that everything is 100% accurate, but I hope you have fun reading it.
 I tried to imbed some of my personality into the writing without compromising the formality you would expect from a blog.

-The live website can be found at https://jli314.github.io/The-Inacuracies-in-Project-Hail-Mary/ if you don't feel like running my code yourself.
+The live website can be found at https://jli314.github.io/The-Inacuracies-in-Project-Hail-Mary/ if you don't feel like manually running my code.